 You may feel helpless or even hopeless in the event of a phantom vehicle accident, but a qualified and experienced Colorado Springs attorney can help.
 For example, one of our own clients was traveling on US Highway 24 through Park County, CO, driving a Nissan Pathfinder.
 She was wearing proper restraints and was accompanied by her daughter-in-law.
 Another vehicle entered the highway traveling the opposite direction, in her lane, going the wrong way.
 She had no choice but to swerve in order to avoid a head-on collision.

 When she regained consciousness in a Colorado Springs hospital, she remembers nothing after swerving.
 The phantom vehicle did not stop at the scene of the accident.
 Despite concerted attempts to locate the driver, the responsible party was never found.
-However, Rector Stuzynski LLC was able to make an uninsured claim with the client’s insurer and secure a $250,000 settlement.
+However, Rector Stuzynski Law Firm was able to make an uninsured claim with the client’s insurer and secure a $250,000 settlement.

 The most important thing you can do in the event of a phantom auto accident is to document as much as you can, and retain a Colorado car accident lawyer experienced with these types of cases.
 Contact us today for a consultation if you’ve been in a phantom car crash.